 Review blogs are a great way to earn money from blogging, because people who are interested in the products you’re reviewing will be able to click links to buy them (called affiliate links) and you’ll receive a commission for sending those people to the product seller’s website.
 This is called affiliate marketing.

-In The Blogging Buddha WordPress Academy I’ll explain all of these methods further, so you can decide which one is the best for monetizing your blog.
+In other posts I explain all of these methods further, so you can decide which one is the best for monetizing your blog.

 4. The Entrepreneur